Lisa Driscoll (chair) | Jeanne Fazekas | Laura A. Giachetti | Nathan Knopp | Marnie Hall Martin | Eron M. McMillen | Jennifer Ramsey

 TRIO Upward Bound (UB) Programs

 Cal U is committed to community outreach for local students in the surrounding high schools.
 TRIO Upward Bound is a federally-funded TRIO program that helps to prepare eligible high school students for success in postsecondary education.
-The program is offered to those students meeting TRIO eligibility and is offered year-round support and services through Saturday, after-school and summer college preparatory activities.
+The program is available to students meeting TRIO eligibility and offers year-round support and services through Saturday, after-school and summer college preparatory activities.

 Cal U hosts two TRIO Upward Bound programs, Fayette and Monongahela.